How Do I...?

 Can I check my library account online?

 Answer: Yes!
 Just visit the library's homepage and click on Check Your Account.
 You'll need your Bluffton University ID, which will have your barcode number on the back.
 From your online account, you can track your OPAL and OhioLINK requests, double-check duedates, and renew your materials.
-If you have any questions about your account, please call the library s Circulation Desk at 419-358-3262.
+If you have any questions about your account, please call the library's Circulation/Info Desk at 419-358-3262.

 Can I renew my books online?